lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 `GenRegRes` object shows the respective distributions of the 100 macro F1 scores for the best cost/sigma parameter pairs, and `levelPlot` shows the averaged macro F1 scores, for the full range of parameter values.
+These figures also indicate that values of 0.1 and 16 for sigma and cost consistently deliver better classification scores.

 \